 The developer behind MediaPortal 2 claims that it has been built ground up and is much better than the first generation of the software.
 The only limitations of MediaPortal 2 are that it is dependent on external hardware if you want to utilize better and is currently only available on Windows.
 Still, when it comes to managing offline media it is one of the best if not the best Kodi alternatives on the market right now.

 7. Universal Media Server

 If no-fuss media streaming via DLNA-compatible devices is all that you want, Universal Media Server is going to serve you just fine.
 It has an extremely simple UI and can be set up fairly easily.
-It supports streaming to a huge variety of devices, and can transcode most of audio, video, and image formats without any configuration.
+It supports streaming to a huge variety of devices and can transcode most of the audio, video, and image formats without any configuration.
 Among its many features are bit-rate adjustment according to network speed, and a web interface to work even with devices that don’t have DLNA support.

 Platform Availability: Windows, Mac, Linux